Study shows only a small number of schools and students report higher-than-expected misuse of medications

 Broader research has shown that students who are diverting stimulant medications or misusing them are generally not students with an ADHD diagnosis, she adds.
 The majority of students who have ADHD will not share or sell their medications, knowing the importance of maintaining their treatment plan and the educational and legal consequences of giving or selling prescribed medications.

 “This is the biggest study of high school students use that I’ve seen,” says Dr. Sibley.
 “It confirms that in most schools, diversion is actually pretty low.
-It repeats the findings on college student, with a younger sample, on the factors that put someone at risk for this behavior.”
+It repeats the findings on college students, with a younger sample, on the factors that put someone at risk for this behavior.”

 Dr. Wiznitzer points out that the study from the University of Michigan did not look into why students were seeking stimulant medications from their peers, or why some schools reported no misuse or diversion at all for ADHD medications.